VoHaiDung/ag-news-text-classification/README.md

 ## Introduction

-This project addresses the task of multi-class text classification using the AG News dataset, which comprises news articles labeled across four categories: World, Sports, Business, and Science/Technology.
-The objective is to develop and evaluate machine learning and deep learning models capable of accurately classifying news content based on textual features.
+This project focuses on multi-class text classification using the AG News dataset, which contains news articles categorized into four classes: **World**, **Sports**, **Business**, and **Science/Technology**.
+The goal is to develop a robust classification pipeline that leverages advanced Transformer-based architectures, particularly Microsoft’s DeBERTa-v3, to improve classification performance on short and long news segments.

+A key innovation of this project is the integration of a **Sliding Window** strategy for input text segmentation.
+This approach allows effective handling of longer news articles by breaking them into overlapping chunks, enabling the model to capture broader contextual signals without truncating information.
+This approach aims to improve performance on lengthy input classification tasks, providing a reproducible benchmark for evaluating Transformer-based architectures on real-world datasets.

-The project follows a standard NLP pipeline, including:
+The NLP pipeline includes:
-- **Data preprocessing**: tokenization, normalization.
+- **Data preprocessing**: tokenization, sliding window segmentation, normalization.
-- **Feature representation**: TF-IDF, word embeddings.
-- **Supervised learning**: model training, validation, and testing.

-Multiple modeling approaches are explored and compared, ranging from classical algorithms such as Naive Bayes and Logistic Regression, to deep learning techniques like Convolutional Neural Networks (CNN) and fine-tuned Transformer-based models (BERT).

-A key focus of the project is on the Transformer pipeline, leveraging Hugging Face Transformers and pretrained BERT models through a modular and extensible architecture.
-This allows easy experimentation with transfer learning, fine-tuning strategies, and inference performance.
+- **Modeling**: fine-tuning a pretrained `microsoft/deberta-v3-base` using Hugging Face Transformers.

-Performance is assessed using standard metrics including accuracy, precision, recall, and F1-score, with emphasis on model generalization and practical deployment.
+- **Evaluation**: accuracy, precision, recall, F1-score, and analysis across all four news categories.

+Unlike prior classical approaches (e.g., Naive Bayes or Logistic Regression), this project emphasizes the transfer learning capabilities of DeBERTa-v3 and the use of modular code design for extensibility and reproducibility.

-All implementation is conducted using widely adopted libraries such as scikit-learn, TensorFlow/Keras, and Hugging Face Transformers, with reproducible experiments and modular code structure.
+All components are implemented using widely adopted libraries such as `Transformers`, `Datasets`, `Evaluate`, and `Accelerate` from Hugging Face, making the codebase easy to adapt for other classification tasks.

 ## Dataset